“She always had her nose buried in a book.”

 But with all the business books out there it can be hard to know what to choose.

-Here is my personal list of what I consider the best online business books for 2018 (some are new and others are oldies but goodies).
+Here is my personal list of what I consider the best online business books (some are new and others are oldies but goodies).

 Launch by Jeff Walker